Collinb190/Woodland/README.md

 ## License

-No formal license, but feel free to play!
+No formal license is required; feel free to play this game for personal enjoyment!